-It is very rare to see a tanto (dagger) made during the Heian period.
+It is very rare to see a tanto (small short sword) made during the Heian period.
 Middle Kamakura period, a large number of wonderful tanto were made.
 They were called takenoko-zori shape.
 Takenoko means bamboo shoot.
 The back of the dagger curves inward slightly.

 Sugata (shape)———-Hirazukuri , it means no shinogi, no yokote line, as you see above illustration.
 Standard tanto size is about 10 inches.
 The width is not too wide not too narrow.
 The Body is slightly thick.
 High Gyo-no-mune (行の棟) and Shin-no-mune (真の棟)